hikurangi/study/Exercism/fsharp/bob/README.md

 # Bob

+Welcome to Bob on Exercism's F# Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Bob is a lackadaisical teenager.
 In conversation, his responses are very limited.

 Bob answers 'Sure.' if you ask him a question, such as "How are you?".